-- Specific data shall be used for the assembly of the product and for the manufacture of main parts as well as for on-site generation of steam, heat, electricity, etc., where relevant. - For the electricity used in the core processes, electricity production impacts shall be accounted for in this priority: - Specific electricity mix as generated, or purchased, from an electricity supplier, demonstrated by a Guarantee of Origin (or similar, where reliability, traceability, and the avoidance of double-counting are ensured) as provided by the electricity supplier.
-If no specific mix is purchased, the residual electricity mix from the electricity supplier shall be used.3 - 2.
+- Specific data shall be used for the assembly of the product and for the manufacture of main parts as well as for on-site generation of steam, heat, electricity, etc., where relevant.
+However, selected generic data may be used for the following core processes if they are carried out outside the company which develops the EPD and the suppliers/customers don't accept to share specific data: - Pre-treatments (for more details see section 4.3.1.2) - Polymerization (in case of Chemical Recycling) - Pelletizing or production of other plastic materials forms - If "selected generic data" do not supply the necessary data, "other generic data" may be used and documented.
+The environmental impact of the processes where the other generic data are used must not exceed 10% of the overall environmental impact from the product system. - For the electricity used in the core processes, electricity production impacts shall be accounted for in this priority: - Specific electricity mix as generated, or purchased, from an electricity supplier, demonstrated by a Guarantee of Origin (or similar, where reliability, traceability, and the avoidance of double-counting are ensured) as provided by the electricity supplier.
+If no specific mix is purchased, the residual electricity mix from the electricity supplier shall be used.11 - 2.
 National residual electricity mix or residual electricity mix on the market - 3.
 National electricity production mix or electricity mix on the market.